sarasabaterochando/Python-scripts/README.md

 * 📄 Document processing application (Word & PDF Generator) that automates the generation of DOCX and PDF documents from an Excel file using predefined templates.

+* ⚡ Example of extracting data with Spark from a simple text file and exported it to a CSV file.

 *One of the example projects related to this repository (not included here) is a Streamlit-based file processing tool.
 In those examples, data is fetched from an SQL database, exported to Excel, and then prepared for loading into other systems such as ERP platforms or payroll applications.*